AJua/Deep-Learning-Setup/README.md

 ### Prerequisite

-Windows10 + bash on windows
+Windows10 + bash on windows.
+You can reference  [how-to-install-and-use-the-linux-bash-shell-on-windows-10](http://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/)

 ### Usage